Yashee1/hinditxtcodes/README.md

 # hinditxtcodes
-Codes that helped me with Devanagari scripts
+Codes that helped me with pdf in Devanagari scripts